Unusual Options Activity Insight: Support.com | Benzinga

 Unusual Options Activity Insight: Support.com

-Shares of Colfax (NYSE:CFX) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $45.76.
+Shares of Support.com (NASDAQ:SPRT) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $7.33.

 - Sentiment: BULLISH